Slovenian army to help police control migrant inflow on border

 | LJUBLJANA

-LJUBLJANA The Slovenian army will be sent to guard the border with Croatia and help police control the flow of migrants into the country under legislation passed by parliament late on Monday.
+LJUBLJANA The Slovenian army will be sent to guard the border with Croatia and help police control the flow of migrants into the country under legislation expected to pass parliament which met on Monday.

-The act giving the army the power to control the migrant flow was passed by 69 votes to five, parliamentary speaker Milan Brglez said.
+Speaking ahead of the parliamentary session, Prime Minister Miro Cerar told a news conference the army would be assigned to the border duty for three months only.

-Prime Minister Miro Cerar told a news conference ahead of the parliamentary session that the army would be assigned to the border duty for three months only.
+Parliamentary parties have already indicated the move will get the support of at least two thirds of parliament's deputies when the vote takes place late on Monday or early on Tuesday.

 "This will be no military action (of the army).
 The army will just help police in guarding the border and direct migrants who may want to cross the green border into the reception centres," Cerar said.
 Numbers of soldiers helping police will depend upon the size of migrant flows.